manticoresoftware/manticoresearch/docs/getting-started/official-packages.rst

 For this we need to edit the sphinx.conf configuration file.
 The initial configuration comes with a sample plain index along with a source.
 For simplicity we use a MySQL source.

-First, the database credentials need to be adjusted
+First, the database credentials need to be adjusted in the source configuration:

 .. code-block:: none